marintoro/Rainbow/README.md

-include the victory of [AlphaGo versus Lee Sedol](https://deepmind.com/alphago-korea) for Go, [OpenAI Five](https://openai.com/blog/openai-five/) on Dota 2 or [AlphaStar versus Mana](https://deepmind.com/blog/article/alphastar-mastering-real-time-strategy-game-starcraft-ii) for StarCraft 2.That's why one of the most used metric for evaluating RL agents on Atari is to compare them to the human baseline introduced in [DQN](https://www.nature.com/articles/nature14236). <br/><br/>
+include the victory of [AlphaGo versus Lee Sedol](https://deepmind.com/alphago-korea) for Go, [OpenAI Five](https://openai.com/blog/openai-five/) on Dota 2 or [AlphaStar versus Mana](https://deepmind.com/blog/article/alphastar-mastering-real-time-strategy-game-starcraft-ii) for StarCraft 2.
+That's why one of the most used metric for evaluating RL agents on Atari is to compare them to the human baseline introduced in [DQN](https://www.nature.com/articles/nature14236). <br/><br/>
 Previous works use the normalized human